top of page

 MWIA is an evidence-based toolkit that enables organisations to identify, demonstrate and improve their impact on mental well-being.
 Developed over 10 years, by a collaboration of specialists, the MWIA Toolkit has been used on over 1,000 policies, projects and services around the world.
 It was highlighted as a good practice tool by the UK Mental Health Outcomes Strategy (HMG 2011) and the European Mental Health in all Policy (MHiaP) initiative, 2017.
 The MWIA process supports quality improvement, evidence-based decision making.

-MWIA SERVICES
+MWIA Services

 Free Initial Consultation